mohammad0914/Pursuit-Core-Web-React-Routing-Lab-Tested/README.md

 - Clone the forked repository
 - `cd` to the directory where you cloned it
 - `npm install` to install dependencies
-- `npm run cypress` to open the cypress testing window
+- `npm start` to start your React application
-- `npm test` to run jest / node tests
+- `npm run cypress` (in a separate terminal window) to open the cypress testing window

 > _Note_: Remember to `git add`, `git commit` and `git push` regularly